 Finding success in attending small niche consumer tastings has been one of their primary outlets – including San Francisco Vintners Market and CABFEST San Francisco.

 Napa Winery/Tasting Room

 In 2021 Chiron Wine moved into their first ever dedicated winery and hospitality space located in an industrial zone a few minutes’ drive south of downtown Napa.
 This area is known as the ‘Crusher District”, named for numerous wineries who typically do not own vineyards but make their wine in this part of town and often have associated tasting rooms.

 This space was previously used by Y. Rousseau Wines.
 Since Chiron moved in, the tasting space has been completely renovated and features an intimate room for guests to enjoy the wines, directly next to the entrance to the barrel room and winery.
 Several large pieces of art hang on the walls; these are original paintings by Bobby’s wife.

 The Chiron wines are also selectively available for tasting and purchase at The Wine Thief, located across from the Oxbow Public Market, near downtown Napa.
-And two other companion labels that Bobby produces, Brevity and Black Powder are also selectively available for tasting and purchase the The Wine Thief.
+And two other companion labels that Bobby produces, Brevity and Black Powder may also selectively be available for tasting and purchase at The Wine Thief in downtown Napa.

 For more information, to schedule a tasting either at the winery or a separate in-depth look at one of their source vineyards in western hills above Knights Valley in Sonoma County (north of Napa Valley), or to join the mailing list or one of the wine clubs, visit: www.chironwines.com